 The next couple of weeks offer a diverse lineup of shows.
 There are remarkable rockers who influenced the sound of groups like Blondie while they were in their prime.
 There will also be shape-shifting indie rockers who continue to mature and grow as musicians, along with a trio of former rockers who have become one of the country’s major electronic dance music draws. […]

 In the first installment of a two-part series on a la carte television, A.C.
 Hawley asks if viewers can expect to save money by moving away from traditional cable packages and toward purchasing individual channels online.
-At the beginning of this year, Internet and business circles buzzed with discussion about a new television project being […]
+At the beginning of […]